isratnisa/MM-CSF/README.md

 3.mttkrp using MM-CSF format on GPU:
 `$ ./src/mttkrp -i toy.tns -m 0 -R 32 -t 12 -f 128 -w 1`

+More examples can be found in the scripts folder.

 To see all the options:

 `./mttkrp --help`